 Visitors with proof of a full course of an approved Covid-19 vaccine (AstraZeneca, Pfizer, Moderna, Jannsen), regardless of where they received their vaccine doses, will only be required to take a self-swab PCR test on arrival but will not be required to self-isolate.

-The highest level of restrictions to arrivals will be those who are coming directly from countries on the UK’s red-list without passing through the UK.
-They will need to carry out a self-swab PCR test on arrival and self-isolate until they take a second PCR test on Day 9 and receive a negative result.
+If you are coming directly from a country on the UK’s red list you will need to carry out a self-swab PCR test on arrival and self-isolate until the negative result of a second, Day 9, PCR test.

-We have produced two handy guides below to help you navigate through our travel changes, so please take a look before booking.
+We have produced a handy chart below to help you navigate through our travel changes, so please take a look before booking.

 Current Travel Requirements

 Once you are all ready to start your holiday and you’ve packed your ID, your booking confirmations and all of the travel essentials, you will need to remember the below.

 There are two very important things that we’re asking you to do so that you can get that long-awaited holiday to the Islands of Guernsey started in the smoothest way possible.